The Eagles played three concerts over two nights at the Arie Crown. Opening for the band was Dan Fogelberg.

 “Take It To The Limit”

 Listen to the end to hear Glenn Frey say “That was Randy Meisner, our bass player, hitting the high notes there.
 We love it every night.”
-Then Joe Walsh pipes in: “He can sing higher than that if he needs to.”
+Then Joe Walsh pipes in: “He can sing higher than that if he needs to.” (@2:36) Unfortunately, the footage starts in the middle of the song.

 “Midnight Flyer”